DigiCert KnowledgeBase - Technical Support-hero

 • EU Qualified Website Authentication Certificate PSD2

-• PKIo Private Services Server
+• PKIoverheid Private Services Server

-• Secure Email products for email domain validation
+• Secure Email for Employee

 This change does not affect the domain validation for public DV certificates, which do not support domain validation reuse.